 Does everyone know that beard oil can double as facial oil?
-Just wanted to make sure you know.
+We wanted to make sure you know.

 We acknowledge there is a certain spike in popularity with facial hair (among men; women, however, will never, ever like it).
-We maintain that smooth, well-kept whiskers (not only for the wearer, but for anyone who may come into contact with said furry face) are the kind that get the most points on our mustache meter.
+We maintain that smooth, well-kept whiskers (not only for the wearer but for anyone who may come into contact with said furry face) are the kind that gets the most points on our mustache meter.

 Ok, we’ll admit they’re growing on us.